-School is using Target Tracker for inputting data.
-Interventions for all children are tracked on a separate Excel document.
+School is using Insight Tracker for inputting data.
+Interventions for children are recorded in their pupil profile.

 The Levels of the Special Educational Needs Code of Practice.

 When children are identified as having SEND they are supported in one of the following categories: